-Your lender can help you look at your credit report with a score simulator and figure out hypothetically what actions could get your score to where it needs to be.
+Your lender can help you look at your credit history with a score simulator and figure out hypothetically what actions could get your score to where it needs to be.
 Then you actually take those actions.

 How long does a rapid rescore take?

-Normal disputes with the credit bureaus typically take 30 days to resolve, and the updates can take even longer to actually show up on your credit report.
+Normal disputes with the credit bureaus typically take 30 days to resolve, and the updates can take even longer to actually show up on your report.
 A rapid rescore, on the other hand, takes just between three and seven business days from start to finish.

 Because the closing date on a home typically can’t be delayed beyond the original agreement, it’s not realistic for homebuyers to have to wait a month or more just to hear back on the results of their request to the credit bureaus.

-A rapid rescore is an expedited process that goes directly through your lender and can have huge results, all within the timeframe you need.
+Rapid rescoring is an expedited process that goes directly through your lender and can have huge results, all within the timeframe you need.
 What used to take weeks or even months can be done in just a matter of days.

 The easiest and possibly most successful item you can have updated through a rapid rescore is paying down a loan or credit card balance.
 Your amounts owed account for 30% of your credit score, so if you have lingering debt, it might behoove you to pay it off.

-Plus, remember that most information has at least a 30 day delay, so unless you’ve stopped charging your cards well in advance of applying for a loan, you’re likely to see some sort of balance, whether it’s up-to-date or not.
+Plus, remember that most information has at least a 30-day delay, so unless you’ve stopped charging your cards well in advance of applying for a loan, you’re likely to see some sort of balance, whether it’s up-to-date or not.

 How much does a rapid rescore cost?